-Only then, once you have answered both questions, should you consider the following areas of development.
+Only then, once you have answered both questions, should you consider the following areas of development

 How to start a DAO

 At the heart of every successful DAO lies a strong community.
-And at the heart of every strong community lies a core DAO formation team.
+And at the heart of every strong community exists a core DAO formation team.
 When building this team, it’s essential to take the time to find the right partners.
 This group should go beyond being passionate about the mission you want to solve.
 They should also be dedicated to following through to the long-term horizon to bring about its greatest potential.